-The Group implemented an integrated governance, risk and compliance system with aligned risk assessment methodology, common taxonomy, and unified processes for the three lines of defence.
+The Group has in place an integrated governance, risk and compliance system with aligned risk assessment methodology, common taxonomy, and unified processes for the three lines of defence.
+The Group has in place an operational risk landscape profile which provides the Board and senior management with an integrated view of the operational risk profile periodically, across key operational risk areas and business lines.